REPAIR PROCEDURES & GUIDELINES

 REPAIR PROCEDURES - CUT OFF STRANDS EXTENSION

-Use an approved epoxy-bonding grout that conforms to ASTM C-881 and/or AASHTO M-235 requirements.
+If cut off strands must be repaired, use a strand of the same diameter and an approved epoxy-bonding grout as listed in IM 491.11 Appendix A that conforms to ASTM C-881 and/or AASHTO M-235 requirements.
 Follow the manufacturer recommendations and guidelines for preparation and mixing ratio.
 Prior approval of the DME shall be required.

 The following procedures shall be used: